Inside: Clear away the clutter with minimal effort. Here are the best ways to organize your home after the holidays.

 6. Don’t procrastinate those to-dos

-It’s hard to get your home organized when too many items are in limbo.
+It’s hard to organize your home after the holidays when too many items are in limbo.
 Write thank you notes, return or exchange unwanted gifts and put away (or use) all of your new gifts right away.
-Don’t procrastinate.
+Don’t wait.

-The longer you wait, the longer you’ll have receipts piled up waiting to return gifts or the longer that jar of homemade cocoa will take up space on the kitchen counter waiting to be used.
+The longer you wait, the longer you’ll have receipts piled up waiting to return gifts.
+Or, the more time that jar of homemade cocoa will take up space on the kitchen counter waiting for you to use it.
 If you procrastinate too long, you may never get to those tasks at all.

 And that’s when unnecessary clutter takes over.